viper25/xero_helpers/README.md

 # xero_helpers
 Helper Scripts for Xero.
-Since one cann to bulk-update Xero invoices, use these helper script to do that.
-This script is not generic and is created for my specific needs which are:
+Since one can to bulk-update Xero invoices, use these helper script to do that.
+This script is not generic and is created for my specific needs:

 * Move a lot of AUTHORIZED invoices to DRAFT mode keeping the same Invoice numbers